-There are numerous parasitoids that often control this scale if left alone.
-Occasionally an outbreak occurs, but at that point it is likely that the parasitoids will easily find it and the population will crash.
+There are numerous parasitoids that control this scale if left alone.
+Occasionally an outbreak occurs, but parasitoids will find it and the population will crash.

 For biology, life history, monitoring and management